FLEX DANCE PROGRAM

 In August of 2014, The Flex Program, under the direction of Ragnhild Bruland, was approved by Sonia Galarza and Division of Youth and Family Justice in NYC.
 Bruland took the initiative to create Flex Program after her work in detention centers and public schools through The Lineage Project.
 When moving from Norway to New York years ago Bruland was inspired to work with youth and dancing.
 With a background in dance, theater and music, and as a Psychology Graduate she strongly believes in the value of artistic expression and its positive effects on mental health.

 The Flex Program is currently under ACS (Administration of Children’s Services) contracts to provide our Flex Dance Sessions to youth in Crossroads and Horizons Secure Detention Centers in New York.
-The Flex Program is also under a DOC contract to provide services to youth at Riker’s Island and are also expanding program to reach children in Foster Care (through ACS) and Elementary Schools.
-The Flex Program also received an Award from Brooklyn Arts Council to provide FlexOUT sessions to the youth.
+The Flex Program is expanding their program to reach children in Foster Care Facilities, Elementary Schools, and High Schools in NYC.
+The Flex Program also received two Awards from Brooklyn Arts Council to provide FlexOUT sessions to youth from Crown Heights and Brownsville in Brooklyn.
 FlexOUT includes performances transforming public places through arts.
 We have volunteered our time at Sheltering Arms Group Homes and at numerous events with SOS Mediation Center, BK Nation, and Brownsville Community Justice Center.
-We were also selected for the SONYC afterschool programming at Horizons 2015, and work as a subcontractor providing the youth with movement-flex classes on a weekly basis.
+We were also selected for the SONYC afterschool programming at Horizons 2015.
 Do to the high volume of sessions, we have now been offered to submit our curriculum to the Department of Education with the aim of being eligible for school credit and accreditation.